brichardson36/ML-project-spring2020/README.md

 ### Bucket Description
 The buckets spanned from 9:30 AM to 4:00 PM, every business day.
 Each bucket was 1 minute long, and contained the opening, closing, high, and low price, as well as volume traded, for the bucket.
 The width of the buckets was minimized while ensuring every bucket had at least one data point.
 ### Feature Engineering
 This process created a slew of features for models.
 The data need to be processed again, however.
 This stems from Stationarity.
-Stationary data has a constant mean and standard deviation over a given time period [sources needed] (reference pure_price_kde figures).
-Forecasting non stationary data is unreliable [sources needed].
+Stationary data has a constant mean and standard deviation over a given time period.
+Forecasting non stationary data is unreliable.
 To create Stationary data, the difference between a bucket’s parameters and the previous bucket’s parameters was calculated.
 This difference for a given bucket was calculated for all 5 previous buckets to create more features.
-The difference data was stationary (reference diff_in_price_kde figures) and thus suitable as a set of parameters for forecasting models.
+The difference data was stationary and thus suitable as a set of parameters for forecasting models.

 ![img](stationarity_graphs/pure_price_kde_12.png)
 ![img](stationarity_graphs/diff_in_price_kde_12.png)